 This is the actual place where the Titanic was built.
 If you look closely at the picture, especially at the point which is closest to the building, in the pavement and bricks, you can see the outline of the ship on the ground.

-Below is a scale model of the harbor and the ship in comparison to the building this model is sitting in.
+Below is a scale model of the harbour and the ship in comparison to the building this model is sitting in.
 The ship was massive!

 The following are glimpses of how the various types of rooms were furnished.